YogirajA/Totem/README.md

   ...
   ```

-- The above were just two examples of testing a valid and invalid message thru the Contract Tester API.
+- The above were just two examples of testing a valid and invalid message thru the Totem API.
 Of course, feel free to test against the API how you see fit, but hopefully the examples above help get you started.

 - If there was a need to include a new field in a contract, edit the type for an existing field, or delete a field on the contract schema, we would do so by updating the contract in the Totem UI.
 Then, re-run the tests to ensure their validity.